jomar-liu/seng637-a5-group-5/Assignment5-ReportTemplate.md

 # Comparison of Results

+Reliability Growth Analysis gives you the richer picture — it identifies two distinct failure bursts (intervals 1–3 and 19–22), fits them with GM(F) as primary and DW3(F) as secondary, and projects continued improvement over 8 future intervals with 20 effort units per interval.
+The two-phase pattern suggests two separate defect populations being exposed during testing.<br>
+RDC gives you the binary confirmation — the observed failure trace crossed into the Accept zone on all three discrimination ratios tested.
+RDC 2 (tighter ratio) was the most challenging, with the trace spending time in the Continue Test (yellow) band before ultimately resolving as Accept around 500 normalized usage units.
+RDC 1 and RDC 3 resolved more cleanly and earlier.

 Reliability Growth Testing provided a prediction of the SUT's reliability, while the RDC demonstrated whether the system was rejected or accepted at every moment.
 Therefore, it seems like they have different specializations.
-The Reliability Growth Testing focuses on the future trend of a system, while the RDC gives a real-time determination on whether the system should be rejected or accepted.
+The Reliability Growth Testing focuses on the future trend of a system, while the RDC gives a real-time determination on whether the system should be rejected or accepted.<br>
+Together they provide both a decision verdict and a growth narrative — a stronger case for release confidence than either method alone.

 # Discussion on Similarities and Differences of the Two Techniques